A Low-Carb Diet for Beginners

 - Avoid: Sugar and starchy foods (like bread, pasta, rice, beans and potatoes).

-Most people can start any kind of low-carb diet right away.
-But in the following three situations you may need extra preparation or adaptation:
+Most people can safely start any kind of low-carb diet right away.
+But in the following three situations you may need additional preparation or adaptation:

 - Are you on medication for diabetes, e.g. insulin?
 Learn more

 - Are you on medication for high blood pressure?
 Learn more

 If you’re not in any of these groups, you’re good to go.
 Great!

 Do you want to get going right away?
 Make low carb truly simple by signing up for our free two-week low-carb challenge.
 Or get unlimited meal plans, shopping lists and much else with a free membership trial.

 Does low carb still seem complicated?
 Check out our visual low-carb in 60 seconds guide